Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 So you don’t want to leave anything out.

-An electric bill invoice template with the standard fields in place is the best way to ensure nothing slips through the cracks.
+Drawing from our experience, an electric bill invoice template with the standard fields in place is the best way to ensure nothing slips through the cracks.
+Just make sure to delete any sample text in your template.

 Below are the key electrical work invoice details that your electric bill format in Excel should include.